It’s all about making a good first impression.

-Besides, the pictures on the top of the page gives you the same feeling as using the actual app; you scroll through the pictures and like styles and ideas that speak to your mind.
-Because there is a lot happening, the design is not minimalistic, but doesn’t feel overly crowded or screaming at you.
+Besides, the pictures on the top of the page give you the same feeling as when you use the actual app: you scroll through the pictures and like styles and ideas that speak to your mind.
+The design is not minimalistic because there’s a lot going on, but it doesn’t feel overly crowded or like it’s screaming at you.

 The routes you can take are also very clear.
 The three options to continue are presented in different colors and clear, short explanations.

-The picture on the top refers to the app’s goal, but it is pretty prominent.
-However, you can easily identify the Sign in button, and the user has options to log in with either his Facebook or Google account.
+The picture on the top refers to the app’s goal, but it’s maybe too prominent.
+However, you can easily identify the sign-in button, and the user has options to log in with either their Facebook or Google account.

 Skype is a way to keep in contact with friends, family or colleagues that are not able to meet you in person.

-Unlike some of the examples above, you can’t log in with your Google or Facebook account, but it’s connected to your Microsoft account.
-The design is recognizable and still clear; there’s only one button to push on the first screen, hard to miss.
+Unlike some of the examples above, you can’t log in with your Google or Facebook accounts, but it’s connected to your Microsoft account.
+The design is recognizable and still clear: there’s only one button to push on the first screen, hard to miss.

 SHAREit is an app that makes it possible to transfer files between different devices and users.

-Unlike the other apps mentioned in this article, users don’t have to log in at SHAREit with any of your personal information or personal account.
+Unlike the other apps mentioned in this article, users don’t have to log in at SHAREit with any of their personal information or with a personal account.

-However, users have to think about a nickname, instead of just filling in standard information.
-For the people amongst us that are not that creative (or think they are not), this could be an extra hurdle to take before signing up.
+Users still have to think about a nickname instead of just filling in standard information.
+For the ones amongst us that are not that creative — or think they aren’t — this could be an extra hurdle to jump before signing up.

 Conclusion about the Android Login Screen Design Examples

-Obviously, like all screens, the login screen design should be user-tested, for example with our solution UXCam.
+Obviously, like all screens, the login screen design should be user tested.
+You can do that with our solution, UXCam.

-To keep your customers interested in your app and sign in after they download your app, make sure you logging screen is simple and precise.
+To keep your customers interested in your app and sign in after they download your app, make sure your login screen is simple and precise.

 Clearly present the different options your customer has.
 Less is more.
 But also keep in mind that it has to be recognizable for your readers.

 My favorite from the list above?
-For me, Airbnb has a minimalistic, clean design, but it’s recognizable and distinctive.
+Airbnb has a minimalistic, clean design, but it’s still recognizable and distinctive.
 It also has the option to login with Facebook.
-An option Twitter – the master of recognizable simplicity – doesn’t.
+An option that Twitter — the master of recognizable simplicity -— doesn’t have.
 This makes Airbnb my favorite.